1917 |

 M-94 |

-as a cylinder on an axle.
-Each letter disc had a
+discs, arranged as a cylinder on an axle.
+Each

-order of the different discs was the actual
+agreed upon order of the discs on the axle of the

 |